thirdweb-example/signature-based-minting/README.md

 };
 ```

-Attach these `connectWithMetamask` and `disconnectWallet` functions to the `onClick` to fire when the user clicks the `Connect` or `Disconnect` buttons.
+We've attached these `connectWithMetamask` and `disconnectWallet` functions to the `onClick` to fire when the user clicks the `Connect` or `Disconnect` buttons.

 You can see an example of how to implement that logic in our [index.tsx file](pages/index.tsx)

-Awesome!
-Now we've got the user connected to our site, let's show them some NFTs!

 ## Loading & Displaying NFTs

 For our community book, each page is an NFT minted by a different user.
-We can use another thirdweb hook called `useNFTCollection` to connect to our smart contract and load all of the NFT's in our collection.
+We're using another thirdweb hook called `useNFTCollection` to connect to our smart contract and load all of the NFT's in our collection.

-Once we've loaded them from the smart contract, we can display each NFT to the user, as if they're reading the pages of a book!

-Firstly, we'll use the `useNFTCollection` to load the NFT collection we deployed via the Thirdweb dashboard:

 ```ts
 // Fetch the NFT collection from thirdweb via it's contract address.